Self-Care for Mental Health: A Complete How-to Guide

 Slow, deep and steady breath can help your whole body relax.
 It’s not only free and easy to use, deep breathing can promote clear thinking too.
 When you breath mindfully, the amount of oxygen to the brain increases, helping you calm racing thoughts.
 It also reduces stress levels, which, in turn, protects you from physical illness, infections, and mental health problems.

 Meditation is used as a way to connect with your inner self.
-This ancient practice means all sort of things for different people but its real purpose is to help you calm the mind so you can enjoy being still.
+This ancient practice means all sort of things for different people but its real purpose is to monitor the mind so you can enjoy being still.
 Studies have shown that meditation can lower heart rate and blood pressure.
 It also may change the structure of your brain and promote healthy behaviors—particularly when practiced regularly.

 There are no set rules for meditation, some forms incorporate visualization techniques and mantras while other tools help focus your attention.
 If you find it difficult to meditate, consider taking a class or using one of the many free guided meditations you can find on YouTube and other video-sharing websites.